 Protein bars are often designed to be delicious, moreish, and packed with healthy ingredients.
 They are expertly crafted to deliver the correct nutrients and a powerful punch of protein while still tasting great.
 Most protein bars will contain between 10g-20g of protein but can also contain a lot of sugar and calories.

-A protein bar is designed to be eaten post-workout, when your body is low on glucose and is in need of a protein hit.
+A protein bar is designed to be eaten post-workout, when your body is low on glucose and is in need of a protein hit to aid recovery.
 In addition, they are meant to be used as a healthy snack alternative when on-the-go, instead of eating conventional chocolate bars or snacks.

 Do protein bars make you put on weight?